What Is an Ice Dam?

 How to Get Rid of Ice Dams on Roof?

-There are naturally five ways available to remove ice dams from the roof, those are-
+There are naturally five ways available to remove ice dams from the roof, including some how to remove ice dams diy methods for those who prefer to handle the issue themselves, those are-

 1. Eliminate the “Fuel Source”